rdavisau/linqpad-dump-editable/README.md

 ### Adding custom editors

 DumpEditable works by evaluating each property of the target object against `EditorRule`s to decide whether a specific editor should be displayed.
 If no `EditorRule`s match for a given property, the default LINQPad output will be displayed instead.
 DumpEditable ships with basic editors for primitives and enums.
-You can extend DumpEditable by adding custom `EditorRule`s, which will be evaluated prior to the built-ins (FIFO).
+You can extend DumpEditable by adding custom `EditorRule`s, which will be evaluated prior to the built-ins (LIFO).
 Rules consist of a `match` function, which decides whether the rule should apply to a given object property, and a `getEditor` function, which provides the editor content that will be displayed for the object property.
 The editor content should include any functionality required to get new values.

 `EditorRule` has a few helper methods you can use to make things easier.
-For example, the aptly named `EditorRule.ForTypeWithStringBasedEditor<T>(Func<string, out T, bool> parseFunc)` lets you provide a type parameter `T` and a `TryParse`-style `string -> T` conversion function, and gives you the rest - a basic input dialog implementation - for free.
+For example, the aptly named `EditorRule.ForTypeWithStringBasedEditor<T>(Func<string, out T, bool> parseFunc)` lets you provide a type parameter `T` and a `TryParse`-style `string -> T` conversion function, and gives you the rest - a basic text box implementation - for free.
 In the below case, we add support for editing `Guid`s:
 ![adding a basic guid editor rule](https://ryandavis.io/content/images/2019/05/dump-editable/editor-rule-basic.png)

 For more control, you can implement an `EditorRule` from scratch, like in the below case where we match on a specific type's property, and provide an editor with images for content: